freqtrade/freqtrade/docs/rest-api.md

 	Return the amount of open trades.

 daily
-	Return the amount of open trades.
+	Return the profits for each day, and amount of trades.

 delete_lock
 	Delete (disable) lock from the database.